This post may contain affiliate links. Please read our disclosure policy.

 can I add any other veggies to the sloppy jane mixture?

 Sure!
-You can add any other veggies your family likes, just make sure they are tender before you add the ground beef.
+You can add any other veggies your family likes, such as carrots, zucchini, spinach, or corn โ€” just make sure they are tender before you add the ground beef.

-I don’t have yellow mustard, can I use dry mustard instead?
+I don’t have yellow mustard. can I use dry mustard instead?

 How are these different from sloppy joes?